awsdocs/amazon-ecr-user-guide/doc_source/ECR_AWSCLI.md

 ## Step 2: Get a Docker Image<a name="AWSCLI_get_docker_image"></a>

 Before you can push an image to Amazon ECR, you need to have one to push\.
-If you do not already have an image to use, you can create one by following the steps in [Docker Basics](docker-basics.md), or you can simply pull an image from Docker Hub that you would like to have in your Amazon ECR registry\.
+If you do not already have an image to use, you can create one by following the steps in [Docker Basics for Amazon ECR](docker-basics.md), or you can simply pull an image from Docker Hub that you would like to have in your Amazon ECR registry\.
 To pull the `ubuntu:trusty` image from Docker hub to your local system, run the following command:

 ```
 $ docker pull ubuntu:trusty